 Make-A-Difference Days began in 1996 as an effort to provide the Murray and Calloway County community residents a place to recycle paper, used motor oil, used eyeglasses, aluminum, glass, plastics and food staples.

 Recycle Saturday is 8 a.m.–12 p.m. on the first Saturday of every month at the North Farm recycling facility.
 On these recycling days, community members can bring recyclables, and employees will unload and sort the materials.
+Accepted materials include, paper, flattened cardboard, plastic, aluminum, and some metals. (glass is no longer accepted)

 The North Farm recycling facility was a collaborative effort between the University, the county and the city, created to receive recyclable materials from all three entities.